data2intelligence/SigDiscov/README.md

 ## Performance Considerations

-- Increasing the maximum radius (`-r`) increases computational complexity
+- Increasing the maximum radius (`-r`) increases computational complexity (not applicable for custom weights)
 - For large datasets, adjust thread counts (`-t` and `-m`) to match your hardware
 - All-vs-all pairwise mode (`-b 1 -g 1`) is significantly more memory-intensive than other modes
 - Permutation testing (`--run-perms`) substantially increases computation time, especially with higher permutation counts
+- Custom weight matrices with high density (many non-zero elements) will be slower than sparse matrices
 - For very large datasets, consider:
   - Using single-gene mode (`-b 0`) or first-gene-vs-all mode (`-b 1 -g 0`)
   - Reducing permutation count for initial analyses
   - Running on a high-memory system for all-vs-all analyses
+  - Pre-filtering spots or genes to reduce matrix dimensions

 ## Error Codes